dkolyshev/aistocks/README.md

 ## Run in subdirectory of your webserver

-## Prerequisites

-1. You need to install wkhtmltopdf to be able to generate PDF reports.
+1. You need to install `wkhtmltopdf` to be able to generate PDF reports.

 ### Ubuntu/Debian: